Restructuring Investment Banking: Banker Meets Lawyer and Gets Married in a Shotgun Wedding?

 This is because the restructuring process does not require as much sector coverage as a capital raise or advisory assignment would call for.

-But what makes a top restructuring team, and what do you need as an adviser?
+Q: What makes a top restructuring investment banking team, and what do you need as an adviser?

 A: Rapport and empathy.
 A lot of investment banking professionals claim their work is on the client’s behalf, but there are often conflicts of interests – similar to the principal vs. agent dynamic in the insurance sector.